Is Tashkent Worth Visiting? An Honest Take

 Afrosiyob fast train

-‘Afrosiyob’ fast train ©Lifejourney4two
+‘Afrosiyob’ luxury and fast train ©Lifejourney4two

 Tashkent Trivia